top of page

 • Our rich heritage continues with our current pastor, Rev. Dr. Cynthia P. McDonald.
 Dr. McDonald has instituted Cosmo Cares, Cosmo Connects and the Cosmo College Ministry.

-Pictured: The original church and the church following the 1971 renovation.
+Pictured: The original edifice and the church after the 1971 renovation.

 Our current church